Parallel-NetCDF/PnetCDF/sneak_peek.md

   + none

 * Configure options
+  + `--disable-file-sync` is now deprecated.
+This configure option alone does not provide a sufficient data consistency.
+Users are suggested to call `ncmpi_sync` and `MPI_Barrier` to achieve a desired consistency.
   + `--enable-install-examples` to install example programs under folder `${prefix}/pnetcdf_examples` along with run script files.
 An example is `${prefix}/pnetcdf_examples/C/run_c_examples.sh`.
 The default of this